A History of the Whoniverse

 During the 10th segment of time, humanity was involved in the Primal Wars.
 During these wars, all knowledge of the common cold, including its cure, was lost.
 This was not a major concern, as the disease had long been eradicated.

-[This is what we know from The Ark.
+This is what we know from The Ark.
 Some details are reading between the lines.
-It's not clear when each of the segments of time happen.]

 A great space plague hits the area of space including Inter Minor.
 The plague leads to Inter Minor standing alone for thousands of years.